-The West Ham boss would go on to deny the claims, explaining that the lanky Boogers was the perfect foil to play alongside the club’s beloved marksman, Tony Cottee.
+The West Ham boss would go on to deny the claims of scouting via VHS, explaining that he had regularly gone to watch the lanky Boogers play and saw him the perfect foil to play alongside the club’s beloved marksman, Tony Cottee.

-A total of £800,000 was shelled out on the striker, who arrived for pre-season looking a little weak and nervous.
+A total of £800,000 was shelled out on the striker, who arrived for pre-season looking a little nervous by all accounts.

-Minutes after coming on, Boogers flew into an astonishing challenge on Gary Neville that prompted a mass brawl and, eventually, a red card for the Dutchman.
+Minutes after coming on, Boogers flew into an astonishing challenge on Gary Neville that sparked a mass brawl between both sets of players and, once things calmed down a little, a deserved red card for the Dutchman.

 — 90s Football (@90sfootball) January 28, 2017